alan-if/alan-i18n/alan_en/README.md

 [![Alan version][alan badge]][alan link]&nbsp;
 [![License][license badge]][COPYING]

-# ALAN Starter Library English
+# ALAN Foundation Library English

-Reference implementation of the __Starter Library__, in English, maintained by the ALAN IF community.
+Reference implementation of the __Foundation Library__, in English, maintained by the ALAN IF community.
 Based on the __[ALAN Library v0.6.2]__ (November, 2007), by Göran Forslund, Thomas Nilsson (now [Thomas Nilefalk]) and Stephen Griffiths.

 -----